 A training course for professionals

-- Liberia (Open Society Foundation): To provide access to quality early childhood services to care-givers and children from pre-birth to entry into primary school
+- Liberia (Open Society Foundation): to provide access to quality early childhood services to caregivers and children from pre-birth to entry into primary school;

-- Israel: To enhance early childhood development and urban experiences for low-middle income families in Tel Aviv
+- Israel: to enhance early childhood development and urban experiences for low-middle income families in Tel Aviv;

-- The Netherlands: To promote healthy child development (reducing risk factors to childhood obesity) by focusing on emotional well-being and confident, responsive parenting as well as promoting a heathy lifestyle for the whole family.
+- The Netherlands: to promote healthy child development (reducing risk factors to childhood obesity) by focusing on emotional well-being and confident, responsive parenting as well as promoting a heathy lifestyle for the whole family;

-- India: To scale improved learning environments, demonstrate better language proficiency and School readiness with a model of mother tongue based multilingual early childhood education in 7202 Anganwadi Centres (‘Courtyard Shelters’ in Hindi)
+- India: to scale improved learning environments, demonstrate better language proficiency and school readiness with a model of mother tongue-based multilingual early childhood education in 7202 Anganwadi Centres (‘Courtyard Shelters’ in Hindi).

-Based on successes in Brazil
+Why we started this - based on successes in Brazil